 Generative Engine Optimization is a new discipline.
 The term itself became widely adopted only in late 2025, following research from Princeton, Georgia Tech, and the Allen Institute that demonstrated how AI-generated answers were reshaping user behavior.
 Traditional search engines still process billions of queries daily, but a growing segment of users now turn to ChatGPT, Perplexity, Claude, Gemini, and Google AI Overviews as their primary discovery tools.
 When someone asks an AI engine "What is the best tool for tracking AI brand visibility?" the answer it generates determines which products get discovered — and which remain invisible.

 AuraCite launched into this emerging category with strong technology but no brand presence.
-We had built a platform that monitors brand mentions across seven AI engines, calculates visibility scores, tracks citations, and provides actionable recommendations.
+We had built a platform that monitors brand mentions across configured AI engines, calculates visibility scores, tracks citations, and provides actionable recommendations.
 The engineering was solid.
 The product worked.
 But when we asked ChatGPT, Perplexity, or Claude about GEO tools — silence.
 AuraCite did not appear in any AI-generated answer.

 This was not surprising.
 AI language models are trained on web data, and they build their "knowledge" from content that exists across the internet — documentation, articles, forum discussions, social media mentions, product directories, and review sites.
 A brand that has no presence across these surfaces simply does not exist in the model's world.
 Having a great product is necessary but insufficient.
 If no indexable content describes your product in a way AI engines can extract and cite, you are invisible.